olegshegula/cukes-appium-java-automation/README.md

 # cukes-appium-java-automation
 An example cucumber, appium framework written in Java.
-Supports iOS and Android
+Supports iOS and Android.

+Coming soon...